-For the past 7 years I have dedicated myself to becoming an expert in understanding the world of children.
+For the past 9 years I have dedicated myself to gaining a deep understanding of child development and the main factors that effect and influence young children's cognitive development, sense of self, belief systems and overall wellbeing.
 Throughout this period I worked in Early Years settings across a number of schools, most recently as Head of Early Years at St Nicholas Preparatory School in Kensington London.

 During my time as a teacher, I became acutely aware of the connection between how a child’s self-beliefs, along with their ability to understand and articulate their feelings, impacts on their behaviour.
 This in turn affects everything around them and, crucially, their learning and development.